AASHISHAG/aashishag.github.io/_pages/about.md

 ---

 I am a final year undergraduate student at IIT Kharagpur fascinated by Machine Learning and A.I applications.
-In like to contribute to open source projects related to Deep Learning in some form or other.
+I like to contribute to open source projects related to Deep Learning in some form or other.
 Apart from that I like to listen to trance music, watching movies (favourite ones being Matrix, Fight Club, Wild) and swimming.

 ### Education: